swiftlang/swift-evolution/proposals/NNNN-observed.md

 This case dropped the last value of the iteration because the accumulated differential exceeded the production; however the potentially confusing part here is that the sleep in the iterate competes with the scheduling in the emitter.
 This becomes clearer of a relationship when the boundaries of isolation are crossed.

 Observed can be used across boundaries of concurrency.
 This is where the iteration is done on a different isolation than the mutations.
 The types however are accessed always in the isolation that the creation of the Observed closure is executed.
-This means that if the `Observed` instance is created on the main actor then the subseqent calls to the closure will be done on the main actor.
+This means that if the `Observed` instance is created on the main actor then the subsequent calls to the closure will be done on the main actor.

 ```swift
 @globalActor